-A student may repeat a course in which a grade of C- or lower was earned.
-For grade replacement to apply, the course must have been originally taken in residence and repeated in residence.
+For grade replacement to apply, the course must have been originally taken at California Baptist University and repeated at California Baptist University.
 Courses that may be repeated multiple times for credit are not eligible for grade replacement.
 Tuition will be charged for the repeated units.
-Students may not repeat a course once the baccalaureate degree has been posted.
+(See Financial Aid for information regarding use of student aid to pay for repeated courses.)
+Students may not repeat a course once the baccalaureate degree has posted.

-Students who elect to repeat a course may do so only one time for grade replacement.
+Courses may only be repeated one time for grade replacement.
 The second grade earned will be used in GPA calculations regardless of which grade is higher.
 If a grade of C- or higher is not earned when the course is repeated, the student may repeat the course again; however, subsequent grades will not replace the grade from the first repetition.
 Subsequent grades will be used in GPA calculations.